Takeaways

 4. HubSpot

-HubSpot is not catered specifically towards property managers, but it is used by businesses across countless industries to manage and convert leads.
-Because HubSpot was founded as more of a general marketing solution, it offers effective marketing tools, but you might want to augment HubSpot with another platform for resident management.
+HubSpot is not specifically catered to property managers, but it is used by businesses across countless industries to manage and convert leads.
+Because HubSpot was founded as a general marketing solution, it offers effective marketing tools, but you might want to augment it with another platform for resident management.

 Using HubSpot, you can manage crucial marketing elements, like your social media posts, website, and blog.
 You can also set up workflows that make sending, receiving, and categorizing emails and texts easier.
 However, you should do further research to ensure that the feature you want is included in the pricing tier you’ve selected.